The Constellation Fund is proud to support these grantees in their poverty-fighting work.

 Neighborhood Development Center (NDC) conducts entrepreneur training and lending, makes working capital available to targeted businesses, and develops other innovative economic development initiatives in these same neighborhoods.
 NDC’s primary programs are: an entrepreneur training program that guide participants in how to own and operate their own business; a lending and profit based program provides funds to start-up and existing businesses; and a technical assistance program that offers ongoing support to businesses.

 Neighborhood HealthSource (NHS)

 NHS is a nonprofit Federally Qualified Health Center, providing primary and preventative health care to low-income, often uninsured women, men, and children in North and Northeast Minneapolis.
-NHS provides primary and preventive visits, care coordination, mental health and substance abuse services, and health education, and will also work to address the social determinants of health through bi-directional referrals to community resources that provide needed social services.
+NHS provides primary and preventive visits, care coordination, mental health and substance abuse services, and health education, and also works to address the social determinants of health through bi-directional referrals to community resources that provide needed social services.